1,000+ Opportunities

 Letter of Inquiry (first-time applicants): Describe your organization's mission, brief history and current programming, explanation of need for support, project budget (if any), amount requested and other funding sources under consideration or secured, Federal Tax ID#, legal address, telephone number and email, name and title.

-Based on current listing details, eligibility includes: Nonprofit organizations in Maine, Massachusetts, New Hampshire, and Vermont are eligible.
-The Trust is not currently accepting unsolicited requests from colleges and universities.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations in Maine, Massachusetts, New Hampshire, and Vermont, focusing on Health and Welfare, Dental Health, Camperships, Education, and Homeless Shelters.
+Currently not accepting unsolicited requests from colleges and universities.
+Confirm the full requirements in the official notice before applying.